Quitch/GW-AI-Overhaul/README.md

   - Fight according to their faction's preferred style
 - Eight new difficulties suitable for anyone from a new player to a veteran of the game
 - Reduced Sub Commander effectiveness
-- Adds the possibility of multiple factions in a system and a FFA occuring
+- Adds the possibility of multiple factions in a system and an FFA occurring
 - Adds support for shared army enemies
 - Bosses are distinctly more difficult than the surrounding systems
 - Added planetary intelligence to allow you to make meaningful decisions on the galactic map